 Before DigiCert can issue a certificate, you must prove control over the domains and any SANs (Subject Alternative Names) in the order.
 We refer to this process as the Domain Control Validation (DCV) process.

-DV certificates don't support domain pre-validation.
-Therefore, each time you order a DV certificate, you must demonstrate control over the domains on the order.
+DV certificates don't support domain prevalidation.
+Therefore, each time you order a DV certificate, you must demonstrate control over the domains in the order.
 After your order has been placed, you need to complete domain validation before DigiCert can issue your DV certificate.

-Certificates won't be issued until domain validation is completed
+Certificates won't be issued until domain validation is complete.

 For the WHOIS-based method, DigiCert sends an authorization email to the registered owners of the public domain as shown in the domain's WHOIS record.

 Are you expecting to receive an email at an address published in your domain’s WHOIS record?
-Please verify that your registrar/WHOIS provider has not masked or removed that information.
-If they are, find out if they provide a way (e.g., anonymized email address, web form) for you to allow CAs to access your domain’s WHOIS data.
+Verify that your registrar/WHOIS provider has not masked or removed that information.
+If they have, find out if they provide a way (e.g., anonymized email address, web form) for you to allow CAs to access your domain’s WHOIS data.